guoguo12/writings/_posts/2017-10-06-classify-modelnet.md

 The `-d 24` tells binvox to output a 24 x 24 x 24 voxel grid.
 The `-cb` tells it to center the shape in the grid.

 Give this command some time to run.
-You will likely see pop-up windows flicker into and out of existence, rendering your computer unusable.
-Go take a walk or something.

-When the command finishes, you should have 4,899 `.binvox` files:
+You may see pop-up windows flicker into and out of existence.
+When it's done, you should have 4,899 `.binvox` files:

 ```bash
 $ find ModelNet10/ -type f -name '*.binvox' | wc -l